Los Angeles Angels: Culture

 After an Angels home win, the phrase "Light That Baby Up!" is used in reference to Angel Stadium's landmark 230 ft tall letter "A" with a halo surrounding the top, which lights up every time the Angels win a home game.
 Other phrases associated with Angel wins include "Just another Halo victory!", popularized by late Angels broadcaster Rory Markas; and before that: "And the Halo shines tonight!" used by legendary broadcaster Dick Enberg.
-Also, after a win the song "Paradise City" by Guns N' Roses is usually played.

 The Angels organization was the first North American team to employ the use of thundersticks.

 The Rally Monkey

 The Rally Monkey is a mascot for the Angels which appears if the Angels are losing a game or if the game is tied from the 7th inning on, but sometimes earlier depending on the situation.
 The Rally Monkey appears on the scoreboard in various movies or pop culture references that have been edited to include him.

 The Rally Monkey was born in 2000 when the scoreboard showed a clip from Ace Ventura: Pet Detective, after which the Angels rallied to win the game.
 The clip proved to be so popular that the team hired Katie, a white-haired capuchin monkey, to star in original clips for later games.
 When seen, she jumps up and down to the House of Pain song "Jump Around" and holds a sign that says "RALLY TIME!"

 The Rally Monkey came to national and worldwide attention during the Angels' appearance in the 2002 World Series against the San Francisco Giants.
 In the Game 6 of the series, the Angels were playing at home, but were trailing the series three games to two and facing elimination.
 They were down 5–0 as the game entered the bottom of the 7th inning.
 Amid fervid rally-monkey themed fan support, the Angels proceeded to score six unanswered runs over the next two innings, winning the game and turning the momentum of the series for good (they went on to clinch the championship in Game 7).

 From 2004 to 2009, the Angels reached the postseason five times, sparking a renewal of the Rally Monkey's popularity.